tomachalek/kombo/README.md

 <a name="model_pausing"></a>
  ### Model suspending

- Model suspending is a basic synchronization tool for `StatelessModel`.
+ Model suspending is a basic synchronization tool for Kombo models (`StatelessModel`, `StatefulModel`).

 Let's say a model (A) has to wait for some other model (B) to perform an action (e.g. to load data via AJAX, 'QUERY_VALIDATION_DONE' in the example below) while both models